Diplomat testifies Iran sanctions could create opening for new deal under Trump

 Richard Haass, president of the Council on Foreign Relations and former State Department official under President George W. Bush, told Congress Tuesday that the Trump administration's "maximum pressure" campaign against Iran has been more effective than many expected, and could very well lead to a new nuclear deal with international support.

 Haass was among the panelists at the House Foreign Affairs Committee's hearing on President Trump's Iran policy.
-Much of the early goings in the hearing was focused on slamming Trump's military actions, specifically the airstrike that killed Iranian Gen. Qassem Soleimani, but Haass expressed optimism that the administration's sanctions against the Islamic nation have been strong enough to potentially bring Iran back to the negotiating table.
+The early part of the hearing was largely focused on slamming Trump's military actions, specifically the airstrike that killed Iranian Gen. Qassem Soleimani, but Haass expressed optimism that the administration's sanctions against the Islamic nation have been strong enough to potentially bring Iran back to the negotiating table.

 IRAN NUCLEAR DEAL: EUROPEAN POWERS SAY ISLAMIC REPUBLIC 'NOT MEETING' TERMS, THREATEN MORE SANCTIONS